The ancient city-state of Sparta is renowned for its formidable military prowess, legendary warriors, and strict social hierarchy.

 Spartan girls were expected to be physically tough and self-sufficient, and they were encouraged to be competitive with their peers.

-These skills would prepare them for the challenges they would face as women in Spartan society, where they were expected to bear strong, healthy sons who would become soldiers.
+These skills prepared them for their role in Spartan society, where they were expected to bear strong, healthy sons and manage household effectively while the men were away at war.

 Spartan women were also responsible for ensuring the survival of the state.